nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 # Custom Data
-Due to the modular nature of the Nautilus design, it is possible to set up systems with very flexible data streams, including custom user defined data types.
+Due to the modular nature of the Nautilus design, it is possible to set up systems with very flexible data streams, including custom user-defined data types.
 This guide covers some possible use cases for this functionality.

 It's possible to create custom data types within the Nautilus system.
 First you